smitesh-sutaria/edge-desktop-virtualization/idv/README.md

   ```bash
   systemctl --user status idv-launcher.service
   ```
-   **Note:**Once the idv-launcher service starts, all the VMs should be launched in respective monitors.
+   **Note**:Once the idv-launcher service starts, all the VMs should be launched in respective monitors.

 ## Troubleshooting